ArtifactDB/uzuki2/README.md

 <summary>Changes from previous versions</summary>
 In version 1.0, it was possible to have `"type": "ordered"`.
 This is the same as `"type": "factor"` with `"ordered": true`.

+In version 1.0, missing values could also be represented by the special value -2147483648.
 </details>

 ### Nothing